outline/outline/README.md

 ## Local Development

-For contributing features and fixes you can quickly get an environment running using Docker by following these steps:
+For contributing features and fixes you can quickly get an environment running using Docker by using two ways.

+### Method A

+Following these steps:

 1. Install these dependencies if you don't already have them
    1. [Docker for Desktop](https://www.docker.com)